From The Three Great Days

 by Francis Goodwin II

 (c) Connecticut Explored Inc. WINTER 2003

-This passage has been excerpted from a paper delivered by Francis Goodwin II (1895-1976) before the Monday Evening Club of Hartford in October 1967.
-Founded in 1869 as a men’s literary group, members of the Monday Evening Club of Hartford have included Horace Bushnell, Hartford Courant editor Charles Dudley Warner, and Samuel Clemens.
-The Club is still in existence; its archives, including correspondence, membership lists, and presented papers are available at the Watkinson Library of Trinity College.
+This passage has been excerpted from a paper delivered by Francis Goodwin II (1895 – 1976) before the Monday Evening Club of Hartford in October 1967.
+Founded in 1869 as a men’s literary group, members of the Monday Evening Club of Hartford have included Horace Bushnell, Hartford Courant editor Charles Dudley Warner, and Samuel Clemens (a.k.a.
+Mark Twain).
+The club is still in existence; its archives, including correspondence, membership lists, and presented papers are available at the Watkinson Library of Trinity College.
 This piece is published with the permission of Jane Fenwick Goodwin, the author’s daughter.

 Drawn up on the East Hartford bank were three or four large platform rafts specially built for the occasion.
 As the hour of noon approached under Walter Schutz’s guidance and encouragement the entire company was shepherded on board two rafts and paddled by a number of young men.
 With long sweeps the rafts were slowly propelled across the river to the Hartford shore.
 The animals presented more difficult problems but with the efforts of obviously experienced men the horses, cows, pigs, goats, and sheep were herded aboard and the animal rafts reached the other bank safely.